Supplier Resources

 - At least 35% of its employees reside in a HUBZone.

-Please see the HUBZone home page (http://www.sba.gov/hubzone/)
+Please see the HUBZone home page (https://www.sba.gov/federal-contracting/contracting-assistance-programs/hubzone-program)

 SDB: There are several different applications for various business legal structures.
 Each legal structure has its own application page.
 Please refer to the SBA for more information.